Skip to content

 A typical deposition or hearing runs $250–1,500+ per session depending on complexity, location, realtime capability, and expedited delivery.
 Most reporters charge an hourly rate ($50–150/hour) or per-page transcripts ($1.25–3.50/page).
 Add-ons like realtime feeds, video sync, or rush transcripts stack cost fast, so budget accordingly and ask for a written estimate upfront.

-The workflow is straightforward: you book a date, confirm the court reporter (and any videographer), provide case details and exhibit lists, run the proceeding, and the reporter delivers a rough draft within days or a final transcript within 2–3 weeks.
+The workflow is straightforward: you book a date, confirm the court reporter (and any court reporter), provide case details and exhibit lists, run the proceeding, and the reporter delivers a rough draft within days or a final transcript within 2–3 weeks.
 Remote and hybrid depositions are standard now—most established reporters have the tech to handle it.

 Reality Check: Never hire based on price alone.
 A $200 depositor who misses testimony or delivers a garbage draft costs you ten times that in attorney time, motion practice, and retakes.
 The $400–600 reporter who shows up on time, captures everything, and delivers clean copy is a bargain.